franklinobasy/Spark/2-Spark-Clusters-AWS/README.md

 Spark, on the other hand, runs the operations and holds the data in the RAM memory rather than the hard drives used by HDFS.
 Since Spark lacks a file distribution system to organize, store and process data files, Spark tools are often installed on Hadoop because Spark can then use the Hadoop Distributed File System (HDFS).

-### How to Why do you need EMR Cluster?
+### Why do you need EMR Cluster?
 Since a Spark cluster includes multiple machines, in order to use Spark code on each machine, we would need to download and install Spark and its dependencies.
-This is a manual process.
-Elastic Map Reduce is a service offered by AWS that negates the need for you, the user, to go through the manual process of installing Spark and its dependencies for each machine.
+This is a manual process. **Elastic Map Reduce** is a service offered by AWS that negates the need for you, the user, to go through the manual process of installing Spark and its dependencies for each machine.

 ### Setting up AWS
 Please refer to the latest [AWS documentation to set up an EMR Cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html).